django-tastypie/django-tastypie/docs/resources.rst

   If you place any callables in this, they'll only be evaluated once (when the ``Meta`` class is instantiated).
 This especially affects things that are date/time related.
-Please see the :ref:cookbook for a way around this.
+Please see the :doc:`cookbook` for a way around this.

 ``fields``
 ----------